ramirezversion/winwordexfil/README.md

 It is necessary to mention here that there are a huge number of features that can be added for AV bypassing and make more difficult possible forensics tasks.

 The software implements a basic bypass of possible DLP protections the exfiltrated data is encoded in Base64 before sending to the server.
 A better approach can be cyphering the payload with dynamic keys encryption gotten from the server.

-The PowerShell code is not obfuscated in any way making easier the comprehension of the reader.
-A useful tool to do that is for example <https://github.com/trustedsec/unicorn>.

 If more advanced techniques are required, a better approach could be creating the  software as dll file and inject the code into a running process using the Reflective PE Injection <https://github.com/PowerShellMafia/PowerSploit/blob/master/CodeExecution/Invoke-ReflectivePEInjection.ps1>.
 Furthermore, it could be possible to create a hook into Win32 API functions NtQuerySystemInformation acting as a Rootkit hiding processes from the Task Manager and NtCreateUserProcess to launch the exfiltration method when the process WinWord starts.